amir-kiadi/YoutubeToTranscript/README.md

 # YoutubeToTranscript
 Building a Youtube URL -> Transcription from scratch.
-Inspired by the fact that I want to read or follow along with online lectures, and all the other services I could find currently have some sort of monetization features...
+Inspired by the fact that I want to read or follow along with online lectures, and all the other services I could find currently have some sort of monetization feature...

 Working on adding AI functionality and summarization features.
   - AI will fill in any blanks throughout transcription and hide irrelevant information.